University of Illinois Urbana-Champaign · Illinois

 State-funded benefit administered through UIUC.
 Requires a separate application; missing the January 5 priority deadline pushes the student into the conflict pool with significantly reduced odds of an award.

-Illinois treats outside scholarships within a cost-of-attendance framework.
-Total aid cannot exceed COA.
+Illinois's published policy is loan-first: private outside scholarships reduce loans and Federal Work-Study before grant aid.
+COA is the outer ceiling: total aid cannot exceed cost of attendance.
 Outside scholarship checks must be sent to OSFA with a Private Outside Scholarship Form, made payable to the University of Illinois with the student's name and UIN.
-Institutional aid is reduced if total aid would exceed COA.

 OSFA's published process: outside scholarship checks must be mailed to OSFA along with a Private Outside Scholarship Form, payable to the University of Illinois with the student's name and University Identification Number (UIN).
-Total financial aid is capped at cost of attendance.
-Outside scholarships typically reduce self-help aid (loans, work-study) first, then institutional grants if necessary to stay under COA.
+OSFA explicitly states private outside scholarships reduce loans and Federal Work-Study before reducing grant aid; total financial aid is also capped at cost of attendance as the outer ceiling.
 The PAP and Illinois Achievement awards both have residency-status renewal conditions: PAP requires continued in-state tuition assessment, Illinois Achievement requires continued non-resident tuition assessment.
 A student whose residency changes mid-program forfeits whichever award is residency-conditioned.

 Named awards that don’t always surface on the main financial aid page.
 Each one has its own eligibility rules.